Aleppo rebels unite as Syrian regime advances

 'Let Aid In'

-Since the ground operation began on Saturday, 25,000 people have fled eastern Aleppo neighborhoods, O'Brien said.
+Since the ground operation began on Saturday, at least 27,000 people have fled eastern Aleppo neighborhoods, UN humanitarian adviser Jan Egeland told journalists Thursday.

-Russia said that the Costello Road into the area had been liberated and was now free to use by aid agencies.
-But the UN has been looking for a more concrete guarantee that their trucks will be given safe passage.
+But around 200,000 people remain, and aid is only reaching those who have fled to the government-controlled west and Kurdish-controlled areas, Egeland said.

-A strike hit a UN aid convoy going to eastern Aleppo in September at the tail end of ceasefire.
-The UN has said 20 people were killed in the attack.
-Russia and Syria both denied any involvement in the strike.
+The UN had hoped Russia and Syria would allow a pause in fighting to gain access to the east, he said, adding that 400 people there were in desperate need of medical evacuation.

-Twitter users, including government officials, have been using the hashtag #LetAidIn to call for an agreement to stop the bombing and allow aid trucks to enter the zone.
+The UN has been looking for a concrete guarantee from Russia and Syria that their aid trucks will be given safe passage.

-Among them is Gareth Bayley, Britain's special representative for Syria, who said just five of 25 aid convoys were able to make deliveries in November.
+Gareth Bayley, Britain's special representative for Syria, said just five of 25 planned aid convoys were able to make deliveries in November.